Ways to Help a Friend in Need

 Encourage Support Services

-If you believe that your friend is even thinking about something like harming themselves (including suicide) or harming others, tell a trusted adult—like a parent, counselor, or doctor—immediately.
+If you believe that your friend is even thinking about something like harming themselves (including suicide) or harming others, tell a trusted adult—like a parent; doctor; or a school support staff member such as a teacher, coach, or counselor—immediately.
 It may not be easy, but you could save lives.

 If you feel like you or your friend would benefit from talking to someone in general, there are organizations and support groups that can help.
 Here are just a few:

 - Teen Link

 A confidential and free help line answered by teens from 6-10 p.m., all year long.
 You can talk to them about whatever is on your mind and they can be a great resource for your friend too.
 Call/text/chat 1-866-833-6546.

 - The Washington Recovery Help Line

 An anonymous, confidential 24-hour help line for those experiencing substance use disorder, problems gambling, and/or a mental health challenge.
 The help line is open 24 hours a day.
 Call 1-866-789-1511.

 - Crisis Connections